But if we

 As Israel Travelled

-In Antioch, Acts13:14 “ into the synagogue on the SABBATH day.” vs 42 “ the Gentiles besought that these words might be preached to them the next SABBATH.” verse 44 “ and the next SABBATH day came almost the whole city together to hear the word of God.
+In Antioch, Acts13:14 “ into the synagogue on the SABBATH day.” vs 42 “ the Gentiles besought that these words might be preached to them the next SABBATH.” verse 44 “ and the next SABBATH day came almost the whole city together to hear the word of Elohim.
 Paul could have preached on the first day or any day of the week, but waited till the Sabbath.
 Paul kept the fourth commandment Sabbath law, even when in pagan countries.

 At Mount Sinai